Wildlife Health Matters

 Understanding and measuring wildlife health, and developing a way to set baseline indicators of health is a "team sport".
 Many of the tools and approaches used to assess wildlife health fall outside of traditional animal health evaluations.

-We need to do what we can to keep wildlife populations healthy, and protect them from dangers to their health.
+We need to do what we can to keep wildlife populations healthy.

-To keep wildlife populations healthy, we need to identify risks and minimize them.
-Wild animals are exposed to many dangers and stresses that together can impact wildlife health.
-Wild animals can often cope if they have sufficient reserves (such as a bit more fat at the start of winter) and if the stressors are not too many.
-We can protect wildlife by reducing the stresses and dangers they face, for example by
+Wild animals are exposed to many dangers and stresses that can impact wildlife health.
+Wild animals can often cope if they have enough reserves (such as a bit more fat at the start of winter) and if the stressors are not too many.
+We can protect wildlife by reducing the stresses and dangers they face by:

-Cumulative effects are the combined factors that affect the environment and the wildlife living in that environment.
-These factors are often human activities or human-caused events, such as industrialization, urbanization and climate change.
+Cumulative effects are the combined factors that affect both the environment and wildlife.
+These factors are often human activities or human-caused events, such as:

 Cumulative effects can make wildlife less resilient to stress, and can change their ability to access the resources they need to survive and reproduce.
 Differences in the health of individual animals or in entire populations could reveal different cumulative effects.
 Tracking wildlife health information can help to decide how to manage wildlife health.